aikkai/text_labeling_so/README.md

 # Text Multilabeling using Stack Overflow Questions

-We will utilize a Docker container from hugging face, which includes PyTorch, transformers and GPU utilization tools.
+We will utilize a Docker container from Hugging Face, which includes PyTorch, transformers and GPU utilization tools.
 Therefore, we will only need to install jupyter-notebook.
 All other libraries are already installed.

 The image that has been produced can be pulled with the following command:
 ```